 Make fewer decisions: The cumulative effect decisions have on us can be exhausting.
 Try minimising that tiredness by reducing the number of decisions you have to make throughout the day.
 Streamlining our choices leaves us with more mental energy to place on bigger, more important choices.

 Make decisions in the morning: In the afternoon, that post-lunch feeling can make us feel tired and sluggish.
-In the evening, risky hasty decisions are more likely to happen.
+In the evening, risky and hasty decisions are more likely to happen.
 The morning, however, can lead to accurate, well-thought-out decisions.
 If you’ve a big decision that needs all your attention, try taking care of it in the AM.

 Give yourself deadlines: Over the course of a project, there’s bound to be a few last-minute decisions that don’t get the attention they deserve.
 To combat this, try creating mini deadlines.
-Doing so allows you to act earlier than you normally would, replacing hasty, eleventh-hour decisions with smart, well-informed choices long before the project’s end is in sight.
+Doing so allows you to act earlier than you normally would, replacing impulsive, eleventh-hour decisions with smart, well-informed choices long before the project’s end is in sight.

 The different decision-making models

 Often cited as the classical approach, the rational model of decision-making is the most commonly used method, and typically consists of the following steps: